lanl/BEE/DORA.md

 ## Launch Script

-The cloud launcher script assumes that the openstack environment variables are already properly set by running the typical rc script.
+The cloud launcher script assumes that the openstack environment variables are already properly set by running the project rc script.
 Once that is done, to set up the actual stack from the template file, you can run:

-`python -m beeflow.cloud_launcher --setup-cloud [CONFIG FILE]`
+`beeflow-cloud --setup-cloud [CLOUD YAML CONFIG]`

 To facilitate moving data onto the instances, I've included a `--copy` option that copies files listed in the `copy_files` parameter of the config.
 I've been